alchemistcohen/alchemistcohen/README.md

-- 👋 Hi, I’m @alchemistcohen a chemical engineer and Data Scientist from Venezuela, currenly living in Chile
+- 👋 Hi, I’m @alchemistcohen a chemical engineer and Data Scientist
 - 👀 I’m interested in Data Analisys , Data science and Android apps development
 - 🌱 I’m currently learning AI , Machine Learning
 - 💞️ I’m looking to collaborate on projects in oil and gas industry , and food industry